ztalbot2000/homebridge-cmd4/docs/Developers.md

 * [**cmd4-HisenseTV**](https://github.com/mitch7391/cmd4-HisenseTV/blob/main/HisenseTV.sh)

 ## Homebridge API
 &nbsp;&nbsp;&nbsp; Cmd4 is not possible without Homebridge.
-Prior to Cmd4 Version 3, Cmd4 just created Standard Plugin Accessories.
-With Version 3 of Cmd4, Cmd4 follows the Hombridge API as defined on [Homebridge API](https://developers.homebridge.io/#/) to be followed exactly.
-Both Platform and Accessory Plugins can be created.
-In fact the examples can be recreated exactly.<BR>
-<BR>Note: The major difference in CMD4 Version 3 is that the default accessory created is a Platform Plugin as compared to an Accessory Plugin.
-This is beneficial as many more Platform with the same type can be created and they can be published externally as we shall see.
+As of Cmd4 Version >= 8, Cmd4 only follows the Platform template definition as dictated by Homebridge.
+See: [deprecated templates](https://developers.homebridge.io/#/).
+This was everyone anyway and makes homebridge-ui easier to implement for Cmd4..<BR>

 ## Platform Accessories
-&nbsp;&nbsp;&nbsp; The best way to explain the difference is to understand how the Homebridge API defines a Television as a Platform Accessory.
-[Homebridge Television](https://developers.homebridge.io/#/service/Television).
-Cmd4 Version 3 can recreate the exact same configuration as:<as:
+&nbsp;&nbsp;&nbsp; An example Cmd4 Platform accessory for a Homebridge Television as described by: [Homebridge Television](https://developers.homebridge.io/#/service/Television) is:

 ```json
 {